Relzarick/Relzarick.github.io/README.md

 make the apostrophe change the theme of the page
 -- clean up the css & html naming scheme
 -- remove redundant code
+-- redo the nav into a hover to show hamburger icon

 ~~